 Example 3: Mixed Transactions and Offsetting Losses

 The net Gain of £700 falls within the crypto gains tax-free limit, so no CGT applies.
 This shows the power of offsetting losses as an important tool in crypto tax planning that can legally reduce your overall liability.
+For more worked scenarios, see the guide on offsetting crypto losses and reducing your CGT bill legally.

 While the annual CGT allowance provides the first line of defence against liability, experienced investors often employ additional strategies to minimise tax on crypto gains UK.
 These are not loopholes; rather, they are well-established features of the UK’s capital gains tax on crypto UK framework that apply to all chargeable assets.